 This is a prime example of why we need to study more cannabinoids.
 There are roughly 124 cannabinoids that we KNOW OF.
 Who knows what else we’re missing out on!

 Other Interesting Studies

 In 2008 researchers discovered that CBDA had a similar molecular structure to nonsteroidal anti-inflammatory drugs (NSAIDS).
 They found that it worked as a COX-2 inhibitor in the same way as typical NSAIDs.

-Later in 2013, scientists from Canada looked into CBDA as a treatment for anxiety and nausea.
+Later in 2013, scientists from Canada looked into CBDA as a treatment for anxiety and use as an anti-nausea application.
 Their study found that CBDA was indeed a thousand times more powerful than CBD in binding to serotonin receptors linked with anti-nausea and anti-anxiety when given with low doses of traditional anti-nausea drugs in chemotherapy patients.

 This important finding could link the use of CBDA with functions like motor skills, sleeping, eating, digestion, and emotions.